 I recommend this option if what you want to see are the beaches, the Ciutadella Park and the big avenues of the Eixample.
 It is a nice overview but, if you want more detailed information, take a walking tour in the old town or specialised tours, like the ones focused on Gaudí or Street Art.
 They limit their groups to 20 people so it is better to book beforehand to be sure you get a spot.

-5- The Born Free Tour
+5- The Photography Free Tour

 The old city of Barcelona is divided in three man sections: The Gothic Quarter, El Raval and La Rivera, also known as El Born.
 This array of small alleys is missing the spectacular architecture of the Gothic Quarter, except, perhaps, the Basilica of Santa Maria del Mar (in the photo).
 However, it rewards the visitors with a charming neighbourhood full of restaurants and trendy shops.